Freelancing & The Design Business

 Brian Chesky, Airbnb CEO

-The following section explores patterns in how market-dominating disruptors first get off the ground.
+The following section examines the patterns that enable market-dominating disruptors to get off the ground.

 How disruptive companies gain traction